sebelga/gstore-node-docs/cache.md

             .then((user) => {
                 const post = new Post({ title: 'My new Blog Post', authorId: user.id });
                 post.save(transaction);

                 // We update the total of posts for this user user.totalPosts += 1;
                 user.save(transaction);

                 transaction.commit()
                     .then(() => {
                         // Transaction successful... we need to clear the cache now

                         // 1.
-Delete the cache for "User" Entity Kind (both the key passed **and**
+Delete the cache for "User" Entity Kind
-                        // the queries linked to "User" will be deleted const promise1 = User.clearCache(User.key(123));
+                        // ---> both the key passed **and** the queries linked to "User" will be deleted const promise1 = User.clearCache(User.key(123));

                         // 2.
 Delete the cache for "Post".
 Here no key is passed, we just want
-                        // to make sure that any query data cached linked to "Post" is deleted const promise2 = Post.clearCache();
+                        // to make sure that all query data cached linked to "Post" is deleted const promise2 = Post.clearCache();

                         return Promise.all([promise1, promise2]);
                     });
             });

     })
 ```